-We are in the process of collating similar information for our 2020/21 return to the Home Office, which is due for future publication.
-The information relating to 2020/21 is withheld under section 22 of the Freedom of Information Act.
+We are in the process of collating similar information for our 2022/23 return to the Home Office, which is due for future publication.
+Work is also ongoing to update existing data sets regarding height of premises and also the definitions of "high" and "medium" rise height thresholds to take account of recent legislative changes.

+The information relating to 2022/23 is withheld under section 22 of the Freedom of Information Act.
 Section 22 provides that information is exempt if: